Are you obsessed with what others think of you?

 - Be intuitive and responsive to all the things that happen around you.
 That helps you to become observational and create distinctive perspectives.

-- Become non-judgmental either on yourself or towards others.
+- Become non-judgmental either toward yourself or towards others.

 One day suddenly everything makes sense to you.
 You realize what matters and what doesn’t.
 You learn to care less about what other people think of you.
 And you begin to pay more attention to your own thoughts about yourself.